bennyhuo/KotlinBlogTranslation/original/M10 is out.md

 <p></p>
 {% endraw %}

-But then we’d need reified generics to access that type inside a function, and on the JVM reified generics are expensive… Fortunately, Kotlin has inline functions, and they now support reified type parameters, so we can write something like this:
+But then we’d need <em>reified generics</em> to access that type inside a function, and on the JVM reified generics are expensive…
+Fortunately, Kotlin has  [inline functions](http://kotlinlang.org/docs/reference/lambdas.html#inline-functions) , and they now support <strong>reified</strong> type parameters, so we can write something like this:

 {% raw %}
 <p></p>